MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-online.md

 Due to the nature of the operations our users perform in the sandbox environments, such as (for instance frequent publishing and installation of per-tenant extensions (PTEs), which are not yet of production quality, creating multiple companies for different users to try their scenarios, initializing test environments with data via RapidStart, and so on etc.), and due to the Sandbox services configuration (with more density, and very different thresholds), the users will often cannot get the same performance and reliability as they get in their production environments.  -->

+## Service scalability

+[!INCLUDE[prod_short](../developer/includes/prod_short.md)] online is a modern, global, robust, and scalable solution for small and mid-sized organizations, providing resource elasticity to support current and future demands of modern businesses.

+Scalability is related to performance in situations where slowness of a process in a system is not related to an algorithm (how a process is implemented), but on scarcety of resources.
+The way to mitigate such issues is to make more of that type of resource available, and this is what the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online service does for a number of resource types, such as database compute or memory, server CPU cores, web service capacity, and background tasks/jobs.
+For more information about [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service scalability, see [Service scalability for Business Central online](../service-scalability.md).

 ## Operational Limits

 Large-scale cloud services use shared resources to achieve the best possible use of resources – like IO, CPU, and memory.
 To ensure that tenants run smoothly, limits are applied to various operations.
 These limits control things like: how long an operation can run before being canceled, or how many operations can run at the same time.
 Some of the operations include: